hyperspy/hyperspy-bundle/docs/install.rst

    To open the installer, control-click the installer icon and choose Open from the shortcut menu.

-This rest of the process is fairly straightforward.
+The rest of the process is fairly straightforward.
 For the installation location, we *highly* recommend to select ``Install for me only``:

 .. figure:: _static/macOS_install_destination.png